dczmer/davelab/01_zsh-configuration/02_prompt/README.md

     - Downside: it's pretty slow and will often crash when your system python version changes.

 If you want to go this way, I'd recommend `starship`.

+The `git` prompts from `starship` and `p10k` can show a lot more information about the state of the repository than the simple `vcs_info` can, like if you're branch is ahead of the origin, or if you have untracked files, etc. On the other hand, the operations required to get that extra info can make your prompt feel very sluggish when you are working on a large repository.

 I would stay away from `powerline` or anything else that runs "in your prompt string."
 When `powerline` crashes, it means you have no useful prompt, and sometimes you can't even interact with your shell!